-Bespoke firecheck tank
+Bespoke fire protected tank

 Checking Your Tank Regularly.